ceh-2000/ABM/project1.md

   st_cast(., "POLYGON")
  ```

 Now, we see that the polygons mostly close.
-There are some issues that can't be mitigating by increasing buffer or reducing the density threshold as we can see my the lines in the middle of the figure that never intersect the border.
+There are some issues that can't be mitigated by increasing the buffer or reducing the density threshold.
+For example, some of my the lines in the middle of the figure never intersect the border.
 ![Pigg's Peak Image](images/pigg_outer_polygons_intersecting.png)

-Next, I plot these polygons over the original density image.
+Next, I plot these polygons over the original density image
 ![Pigg's Peak Image](images/subpolys.png)

-Filter out outer polygons that have neglible populations.
+and filter out outer polygons that have neglible populations.
 ![Pigg's Peak Image](images/subpolys_filtered.png)
 Repeat and remove inner polygons with negligible populations.